 Average line items per stop: 32

-Best tools that help you sell: Samples and the BEK support staff
+Best tools that help you sell: Sysco Foodie and customer business reviews

 Where do you learn about new products: Sales meetings, Brokers and fellow sales people

 Click player below to listen